turingschool/curriculum/source/projects/contact_manager.markdown

 Open the project in your editor of choice.

-### Veering Off the "Golden Path" with RSpec
+### Using RSpec instead of TestUnit

-Rails by default uses the testing library [TestUnit](https://github.com/test-unit/test-unit).
-For this tutorial we want to use [RSpec](https://github.com/rspec/rspec).
+Rails by default uses the [TestUnit](https://github.com/test-unit/test-unit) testing library.
+For this tutorial we instead want to use [RSpec](https://github.com/rspec/rspec-rails).

 First, we need to add RSpec to the list of dependencies.